When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 Here's how to set performance goals in 4 simple steps.

 Start by pinpointing a specific problem you aim to solve or an area for improvement within your team or organization.
-Reflect on previously achieved goals and think critically about what could be enhanced or approached differently.
+Reflect on previously achieved goals and think well about what process you could enhance, or approach differently.

 For instance, if last quarter's goal was to improve customer service response times and you succeeded, consider setting a new goal to improve the quality of responses or expand the scope of customer interactions.